lkiesow/leihs-wiki/Support.md

 ## Companies and individuals offering commercial support

  * The Zürich University of the Arts supports external customers only if the instance does not differ from the documented standard leihs-environment.
-The hourly rate for support is CHF 150 / hour.
+Please create a ticket to ask for support.
+We invoice on an hourly basis.

 Add yourself to this list by editing this wiki page if you want to offer services around leihs.